HewlettPackard/oneview-powershell-samples/README.md

-# Contribution Guide
+# oneview-samples

-We welcome and encourage community contributions to oneview-powershell-samples.
+HPE OneView Sample code parent repositories for SDK's (PowerShell, Python, Ruby) and workflow scripts (Ansible, Chef, Puppet, etc.).

+## License

+This project is licensed under the Apache 2.0 license.
+Please see the [LICENSE](LICENSE) for more information.

-## Contributing
+## Contributing and feature requests

-The best way to directly collaborate with the project contributors is through GitHub: <https://github.com/HewlettPackard/oneview-powershell-samples>
+The best way to directly collaborate with the project contributors is through GitHub: <https://github.com/HewlettPackard/oneview-ansible-samples>

 * If you want to contribute to our code by either fixing a problem or creating a new feature, please open a GitHub pull request.
 * If you want to raise an issue such as a defect, an enhancement request or a general issue, please open a GitHub issue.